 Can anyone get an IDA?

 IDAs are designed for low-income families and individuals, as defined by the Federal government (check here to see if you qualify).
-To qualify for an IDA through BCNA you must be an immigrant or female.
+To qualify for an IDA through BCNA you must be a refugee or asylee.

 I need a new car.
 Can I use an IDA to buy one?